Bermuda Attractions

 African Diaspora Heritage Trail Bermuda

+The word Diaspora originally meant 'scattered' and stood for the dispersion of the Jews all over the world after Babylonian exile.
 However, during the pre-modern times starting from the 16th century, the word refers to large scattering of the black slaves that mainly took place as part of the transatlantic slave trade from Africa.

+It is estimated that during the slave trade period, over 10 million black slaves were transported from Africa to the western hemisphere.
 Bermuda too had a Legacy of Slavery for over 200 years from early 1600s when the British colony was formed in the island.
 It was first in 1616 when Governor Tucker asked for Negroes to be brought into Bermuda to dive and search for pearls and also to grow tobacco.
 They were not indentured or debt bonded, so could not be called slaves in true sense.

 In 1620s, the fist slaves came to Bermuda who were indentured.
 Soon the indenture period was increased to 99 years which means they became slaves for life.
 The slavery period in Bermuda continued until 1834 when it was finally abolished.

 In 2001, Bermuda Department of Tourism and the international body African Diaspora created a trail tracing the legacy of Bermuda's slavery and preserving the heritage and culture of those belonging to the African Diaspora.
-All the sites in the trail including dozens of monuments and museums are officially designated as a UNESCO Slave Route Project.
+All the sites in the trail including dozens of monuments and museums are officially designated as UNESCO Slave Route Project.
 You will see a Bronze Plaque at each site having this official heritage status inscribed on it.

 If you want, you can get a guide from Bermuda Department of Tourism to help you understand the background and the history as you go around the sites.